 A cross-discipline team approach

-This virtual interactive course is designed to give potential cross-discipline teams a way to come together with guided brainstorming and the ability to ask questions in order to create their own hoarding taskforce.
+This virtual interactive course is designed to give potential cross-discipline teams a way to come together with guided brainstorming and the ability to ask questions in order to create their own hoarding task force.
 We encourage participants who are contemplating developing hoarding taskforces, partnerships, or teams to attend the training together but this is not required.

 Some key takeaways will be: